zcy26/Computational-physics-or-chemistry-from-scratch/2.QMC/QMC-theory-intro.md

 [4] L. M. Fraser, W. M. C. Foulkes, G. Rajagopal, R. J. Needs, S. D. Kenny, and A. J. Williamson, Finite-Size Effects and Coulomb Interactions in Quantum Monte Carlo Calculations for Homogeneous Systems with Periodic Boundary Conditions, Phys.
 Rev. B 53, 1814 (1996).

 [5] S. Fahy, X. W. Wang, and S. G. Louie, Variational Quantum Monte Carlo Nonlocal Pseudopotential Approach to Solids: Formulation and Application to Diamond, Graphite, and Silicon, Phys.
 Rev. B 42, 3503 (1990).

+[6] G. H. Booth, A. J. W. Thom, and A. Alavi, Fermion Monte Carlo without Fixed Nodes: A Game of Life, Death, and Annihilation in Slater Determinant Space, The Journal of Chemical Physics 131, 054106 (2009).

+[7] K. Ghanem, A. Y. Lozovoi, and A. Alavi, Unbiasing the Initiator Approximation in Full Configuration Interaction Quantum Monte Carlo, The Journal (2024).

+[8] K. Guther et al., NECI: N -Electron Configuration Interaction with an Emphasis on State-of-the-Art Stochastic Methods, The Journal of Chemical Physics 153, 034107 (2020).